osrf/subt/submitted_models/marble_hd2_sensor_config_3/specifications.md

 Its weight is approximately 75 lbs (possible, but heavy to heft with a single person).

 ### Sensors
-This HD2 with sensor configuration 1 includes the following sensors.
-The specifications for these instruments are provided below in the [Validation Links](#validation_links) section.
+This HD2 with sensor configuration 3 includes the following sensors.
+The specifications for these instruments are provided below in the [Validation Links](#Validation-Links) section.

 The following specific sensors are declared payloads of this vehicle: